comixed/comixed/README.md

 If the code is in good shape, then it will be included.

 If the code needs some fixes or changes, the developers will provide feedback asking for those changes.
-Then please resubmit your changes.
+Please apply them and resubmit your changes.

 And, if this is your first addition to the project, please add your name to the [CONTRIBUTORS.md](./CONTRIBUTORS.md) file with your pull request.